 The Ministry of Housing, Communities and Local Government (MHCLG) has commissioned the Office for National Statistics to carry out data linking for the evaluation of the programme.

-What should I do if I do not want the information held to be shared?
+What to do if you don't want the information held to be shared

 If you do not want us to pass on information about you to the MHCLG and Office for National Statistics (ONS) you can:

 - Inform your lead worker who will notify the Think Family Programme Team.